ljsinclair/ljsinclair/the-power-of-the-doctor.md

 And had Tennant had returned as the 10th Doctor, I'd be all in.
 It's really cool to "discover" episodes of a show's run you've never seen (and I get that in this case, they're brand new episodes).

-Except [David Tennant is the 14th Doctor](https://en.wikipedia.org/wiki/Fourteenth_Doctor), which means he's now had **three* cracks at the role[^7d7e].
+Except [David Tennant is the 14th Doctor](https://en.wikipedia.org/wiki/Fourteenth_Doctor), which means he's now had **three** cracks at the role[^7d7e].

-And just so it's clear, I want to make it clear that David Tennant has every right to accept roles he wants to take, especially one he clearly loves so much.
-An actor is only as good as the scripts, but a good actor can make a bad script shine.
+And just so you know, I want to make it clear that David Tennant has every right to accept roles he wants to take, especially one he clearly loves so much.
+My opinions here are directed squarely at the BBC and showrunner Russell T. Davies.

 ## He's a fan favourite!